 Please note that trap representations for pointers are not mainstream.
-Current hardware such as ARM MTE instead reserve pointer bits that can be thought of as approximating provenance information.
+Current hardware such as ARM MTE instead reserve pointer bits that approximate provenance information.
 Please also note that (as of March 23, 2024), the proposed resolution to CWG2822 Side-effect-free pointer zap makes it clear that the end of an object's lifetime does not affect the value representation of pointers to that object, which is a welcome step in the right direction.